snowplow/enrich/CONTRIBUTING.md

 ### Contributor license agreement

 We require outside contributors to sign a Contributor license agreement (or CLA) before we can merge their pull requests.
-You can find more information on the topic in [the dedicated wiki page](https://github.com/snowplow/snowplow/wiki/CLA).
+You can find more information on the topic on [our docs site](https://docs.snowplowanalytics.com/docs/contributing/contributor-license-agreement/).
 The @snowplowcla bot will guide you through the process.